jowitapodolak/finetuning_BERT_NER/README.md

 ## Description

-Main code is in file **SimpleTransformers.py**.
-Features experiment uses file from **experiments** folder while Language-pairs experiment uses file from the root folder (they are essentially the same - just a different design in the execution scripts).
+The main code is in a file **SimpleTransformers.py**.
+Features experiment uses a file from **experiments** folder while Language-pairs experiment uses file from the root folder (they are essentially the same - just a different design in the execution scripts).

 All scripts are run from the root folder.

-small_en_txt contains a very small chunk of english dataset (around 16 first sentences) for 'naked-eye testing'.
+small_en_txt contains a very small chunk of the English dataset (around 16 first sentences) for 'naked-eye testing'.

 Folder **preprocessing** contains code and scripts for trimming datasets and train/tests splits.